Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 If you update the value, keep also the CHANGELOG and/or RELEASE NOTE updated so as to let yout users know the variables have been changed.

+### Some note about composites

+The *tokenator* is not able today to generate composites tokens, i.e. tokens which contain by definition several properties.
+For example, *elevation semantic token* dedicated to bow shadows are composed by several properties (x, y, blur, shadow).
+*Typography semantic token* can be token containing several properties too (weght, size, spacinf, font family).
+These are considered as *composite tokens*.
+They are defined in dedicated protocols and files.
+Thus when the *tokenator* generates tokens without managing composites, the file can still be used as is with generated tokens, and the composites are not erased.

 ## How to use semantic tokens

 In fact, the semantic tokens are declared and gathered in _Swift protocol_ so as to force any theme to implement them, and also to allow any theme to expose such properties wathever the implementation of the theme is.